 - Circumstances beyond your control prevent you from complying with your repayment plan

 - You have already repaid as much debt as your creditors would have received under a Chapter 7 filing

 Debts that do not qualify for discharge cannot be included in a hardship discharge.

 Our Bankruptcy Lawyers Can Help You File for Chapter 13 Bankruptcy

 You don’t have to be alone in your bankruptcy case—we can help you consider your options.
-If you are still unsure about whether you are eligible to file for Chapter 13 bankruptcy, call our law firm at (828) 286-3866 for a free case evaluation.
+If you are still unsure about whether you are eligible to file for Chapter 13 bankruptcy, call our law firm or contact one of our Rutherfordton bankruptcy team members for a free case evaluation.

 Our team at Farmer & Morris Law, PLLC handles bankruptcy cases involving Chapter 13, Chapter 7, Chapter 11, and Chapter 12.
 We can determine which form of bankruptcy you should file for and help you prepare your case.
 Reach out to our team today.